-Types of Injuries in Coal Mining
+Types of Injuries in Coal Mining Accidents

 Many miners do not fully understand their legal rights and options when they are wrongfully injured on the job.
-It can be an unwelcome shock to a miner and his family, when neither their company nor insurance representative is wholly willing to pay fair compensation for injuries or a wrongful death sustained while working.
+It can be an unwelcome shock to a miner and his family when neither their company nor insurance representative is wholly willing to pay fair compensation for injuries or a wrongful death sustained while working.
 Negligence or carelessness by a company, equipment manufacturer or others can directly lead to coal mining accidents.
 When this happens, someone needs to step forward to protect your rights under the law and aggressively pursue compensation on your behalf.
 This is where the Fitzsimmons Law Firm PLLC digs in and goes to work.

-You wouldn't trust a doctor who had never healed a patient and likewise you should not retain an attorney who can't show you the results he has gotten.
+You wouldn't trust a doctor who had never healed a patient and likewise, you should not retain an attorney who can't show you the results he has gotten.
 The firm has worked for 3 decades to help hard-working people who are injured on the job through no fault of their own.
 The firm has secured well over half a Billion dollars in verdicts and settlements on behalf of its clients, including 125 verdicts and settlements over $1 Million.
 Please read on to learn about some of the types of injuries a miner can suffer and the cases the firm takes on for West Virginia's coal miners.
 Click on the links given below for more information about the firm and what a West Virginia coal mining accident lawyer can do for you.

 Types of Injuries:

 Burn injuries to miners come from a number of different sources including explosions and fires (particularly those from methane gas), chemical-related burns and those brought about by inhaling smoke, heat or toxins.
-These injuries can be some of the most painful and hard to heal, sometimes requiring lengthy periods of medical treatment and care.
-When burn injuries are caused by negligence, you and your family may need financial support to make it through. .
+These injuries can be some of the most painful and hard to heal, sometimes requiring long periods of medical treatment and care.
+When burn injuries are caused by negligence, you and your family may need financial support to make it through.

 njuries that can crush a miner frequently occur while using or being near heavy equipment, especially when the machinery proves to be defective.
 Roof collapse, a coal stockpile collapse or a longwall accident can also bring about this type of injury.
 Medical bills and lost wages can easily create a situation where a miner finds himself unable to keep up financially.

-On a daily basis, coal miner's run the risk of a roof collapse with resulting injuries or, in some instances, death.
+On a daily basis, coal miners run the risk of a roof collapse with resulting injuries or, in some instances, death.
 Many guidelines and regulations are in place to prevent these accidents and when these are not followed or are haphazardly implemented, it is the miner and his family that frequently has to pay the price.
 To those who are natives of West Virginia, the memories of the devastating consequences of a roof collapse go back many years.
 Something effective can be done, however, to see to it that the rights of those who are harmed are protected and secured.